abdelrazekrizk/AWS-Services-for-Project-Management-and-Issue-Tracking/README.md

 5. **Deploy the API**:
  - Click on "Deploy API" and create a new stage (e.g., `dev`).

+ ## Step 8: Create Amazon SNS Topic

+1. **Access SNS Service**:
+   - In the AWS Management Console, search for **SNS** and select **Simple Notification Service**.

+2. **Create a New Topic**:
+   - Click on the **Topics** link in the left navigation pane.
+   - Click on the **Create topic** button.
+   - **Select Type**: Choose either **Standard** or **FIFO** based on your requirements.
+   - **Configure Topic Settings**:
+     - **Name**: Enter a name for your topic (e.g., `TaskUpdatesTopic`).
+   - Click on **Create topic**.

+3. **Subscribe to the Topic**:
+   - After creating the topic, you can add subscriptions to it:
+     - Click on the topic name you just created.
+     - In the **Subscriptions** section, click on **Create subscription**.
+     - Choose the protocol (e.g., Email, SMS, etc.) and enter the endpoint (e.g., an email address to receive notifications).
+   - Click on **Create subscription**.

+## Step 9: Monitor Application with Amazon CloudWatch

+1. **Access CloudWatch Service**:
+   - In the AWS Management Console, search for **CloudWatch** and select it from the services dropdown.

+2. **Create Alarms**:
+   - In the CloudWatch dashboard, click on **Alarms** in the left navigation pane.
+   - Click on **Create alarm**.
+   - **Select Metric**: Choose the metric you want to monitor (e.g., Lambda function invocations, S3 bucket size).
+   - Click on **Select metric** and configure the alarm settings:
+     - Define conditions (e.g., `Threshold type`, `Whenever this metric`).
+     - Specify actions (e.g., send a notification to the SNS topic if the alarm is triggered).
+   - Click on **Create alarm** to finish.

 ## Summary
 By completing these steps, you will have successfully set up the initial infrastructure for your project management and issue tracking application using AWS services.
-This includes creating Lambda functions for task management, setting up an API Gateway for communication between the frontend and backend, and implementing Amazon Cognito for secure user authentication.
+This includes creating Lambda functions for task management, setting up an API Gateway for communication between the frontend and backend, implementing Amazon Cognito for secure user authentication, set up Amazon S3 for storing documents, Amazon SNS for sending notifications, and Amazon CloudWatch for monitoring your application performance in your project management and issue tracking system.  .

 ## Next Steps
 Once you have set up and tested AWS Services, we can move on to the next phase, where we will focus on developing the frontend application.